FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Name:** identify the name of the speaker.

 > To create an LFE channel, simply name one speaker of the arrangement "LFE".
+It is possible to create until 4 LFE, naming them "LFE 1", "LFE 2", "LFE 3" and "LFE 4".
+The corresponding sends button will appear on the source parameters panel.

 !> SPAT Revolution uses speaker naming to sum speaker arrangement.